Filipe Ferreira (footballer, born 1990)

-Filipe Miguel Neves Ferreira (born 27 September 1990) is a Portuguese professional footballer who plays for Boavista F.C. mainly as a left-back but also as a left midfielder.
+Filipe Miguel Neves Ferreira (born 27 September 1990) is a Portuguese professional footballer who plays mainly as a left-back.

-He made over 175 appearances in the Primeira Liga, mostly for Belenenses but also Nacional, Tondela and Boavista.
+He made 263 appearances in the Primeira Liga, mostly for Belenenses but also Nacional, Tondela and Boavista.
+Additionally, he had a brief spell in the Austrian Bundesliga with Sturm Graz.

 Club career

 Born in Lisbon, Ferreira began his senior career at hometown club Atlético Clube de Portugal in the third division, winning promotion in 2010–11 and making his professional debut in the Segunda Liga the following season.
 A year later, he moved across the league and the capital city to C.F.
 Os Belenenses, playing 19 matches in all competitions as the team won the league title; he subsequently extended his contract from 2014 to the following year.

 Ferreira featured regularly in his debut campaign in the Primeira Liga, and scored the winner in a 2–1 home victory over S.C.
 Braga on 2 February 2014 that ended a nine-game winless run.
 In July 2016, once his contract expired, he signed a two-year deal at F.C.
 Paços de Ferreira in the same competition.

 In July 2018, Ferreira moved abroad for the first time, signing for SK Sturm Graz of the Austrian Football Bundesliga.
-Having made only four appearances in all tournaments, he returned the following January to his own country's top flight by joining C.D.
+Having made only six appearances in all tournaments, he returned the following January to his own country's top flight by joining C.D.
 Nacional on loan until 30 June; his registration at the Madeiran club was delayed for bureaucratic reasons.

 Following Nacional's relegation, in July 2019 Ferreira made a permanent move back to the top tier on a two-year contract at C.D.
 Tondela.
 On 12 July 2021, he signed with Boavista F.C. for one season.